 - Do send pull requests that improve code readability.

 - Don’t send pull requests that improve code readability to your liking.
 Follow the standards that are specified in the project.
-Should you have questions, refer to our existing codebases, or contact us on slack.
+Should you have questions, refer to our existing codebases, or contact us on Discord.

 - Do send pull requests that improve stability.

 - Don’t send pull requests that improve stability by replacing dependencies.
 Without discussion, this can lead to breaking changes.